stdOWL/stdOWL/README.md

 # 👋 Hi, I'm Osman

-I'm a Software Developer with over 7 years of experience in creating efficient, secure, and scalable solutions across finance, blockchain, and gaming.
-My expertise spans backend development, cloud infrastructure, and blockchain security, with a focus on Java and Python.
+Since childhood, I’ve been captivated by the world of software, and for the past 7 years, I’ve been dedicated to it professionally as a Software Developer.
+With a focus on building efficient, secure, and scalable solutions, I’ve developed expertise in backend performance optimization, cloud migration, and security.
+I’m passionate about tackling complex challenges to deliver impactful results.
+Equipped with a strong technical background in Java, Python, AWS, and Kubernetes, I’m always eager to learn and innovate in the evolving world of software development.
 ---

 ## 🛠️ Core Skills